xcart/xcart-docs/_pages/kb_en/look_and_feel/basic_skin_changes/add_vendor_name.md

 Generally the 'Vendor Company Name' value can be changed in the store Admin area (**Company name** field in the **Company details** tab of a vendor profile in the **Users** -> **User list** section):
 ![vendor-profile.png]({{site.baseurl}}/attachments/ref_0tpuzI7Z/vendor-profile.png)

-To display a respective vendor name on any storefront page you'll need to edit the respective storefront page via the {% link "Template Editor" ref_1gdpZJ44 %}.
+To display a vendor name on any storefront page missing it you'll need to edit the respective storefront page via the {% link "Template Editor" ref_1gdpZJ44 %}.

 If you use language labels in your code, you can use special variables in the text of your language label (in our case `vendorCompanyName`).